Sex and drugs: Types of drugs that affect sexual performance

+Drugs on the market provide both benefits and detrimental effects to the person, especially regarding sexual performance, depending on the use and dosage.
+Drugs are classified into different categories in respect to their functions, including psychoactive drugs, antihypertensive drugs, antihistamines, cancer treatment drugs and hormone medication.

+Psychoactive drugs

+Psychoactive drugs refer to chemical substances that affect an individual's mental processes, such as emotions, cognition, perception, and consciousness.
+These substances directly impact the central nervous system (CNS), which also has an impact on the neurophysiologic phases of sexual response.
+Antidepressants are a group of drugs that treat individuals with clinical depression, as well as other mental disorders.
+This group of drugs have shown to affect sexual functions in both male and females.
+Alcohol is a group of psychoactive substances where signals of pleasure, rewards are sent to the human brain.
+It also causes a series of adverse effects on the body, including the brain and the liver, leading to health problems and sexual dysfunction.
+Antipsychotics are drugs that treat mental disorders such as schizophrenia, and other psychoses.
+These drugs block certain pathways in humans that contribute to sexual dysfunction, including reduced arousal and sexual desire.

 Alcohol

 Alcohol inhibits neuronal excitability through acting on gamma-aminobutyric acid (GABA) receptors.
 Alcohol is often accessible in a number of social situations across many cultures and is frequently connected with uninhibited social activities.
 Alcohol has been shown in human research to have surprising effects on the human libido.

-While some studies indicates that alcohol improves sexual behavior and desire, other research indicates that alcohol impairs sexual function.
+While some studies indicate that alcohol improves sexual behavior and desire, other research indicates that alcohol impairs sexual function.

 The conditions under which the drinking occurs, laboratory research vs self-report studies from users, as well as the amounts of alcohol consumed, may all contribute to these controversial outcomes.

 Laboratory studies have demonstrated that while low blood alcohol levels have no effect on or slightly enhance sexual arousal and responsiveness in men, elevated blood alcohol levels result in decreased erectile responsiveness, decreased arousal, and impaired ability to ejaculate.
 Other laboratory research, on the other hand, found no significant influence of either low or high blood alcohol levels on measures of arousal.

 Even with mild alcohol use, women have decreased vaginal flow responses.
 In apparent contrast, women self-report heightened sexual desire and pleasure when they consume more alcohol and are more likely to engage in sexual activities with someone when intoxicated.

 Heavy alcohol intake impairs sexual and reproductive function, erectile, and ejaculatory dysfunction in males, and sexual arousal, interest, and orgasm in women.

 Alcohol and sex although alcohol may have varying impacts on sexual performance depending on the amount drank, it generally impairs sexual functioning and contributes to increased sexual risk taking.